-No carcinogenic compound has been detected in our analyses at any sampling time.
-Formaldehyde and acetaldehyde, evaluated according to ISO 16000-6 on DNPH tubes, are not present in the emissions after 1 day, or after 3 days the application of the adhesive.
+No carcinogenic compound has been detected at any sampling time.

+Formaldehyde and acetaldehyde, evaluated according to ISO 16000-6 on DNPH tubes, are not present in the emissions after 1 day and after 3 days the application of the adhesive.
+Next table shows results obtained as TVOC expressed as $\mu g/m^3$.